bernardadhitya/intern-logbook-chatbot/docs/line-bot-heroku.md

 13. Issue a channel access token.
 Save this channel access token because it is going to be used by Heroku to access your channel
 ![test](line-bot-heroku-assets/14.png)

+### Connect LINE Bot channel with Heroku via Webhook

 14. On "Webhook settings", fill the webhook url with `your-heroku-app-name.herokuapp.com/callback`.
 Replace `your-heroku-app-name` with your actual Heroku app name you build previously.
 Don't forget to check the "Use webhook" option
 ![test](line-bot-heroku-assets/15.png)

 15. Disable bot to join group chats, auto-reply message and greeting message.
 We want the bot to only reply when we chat the bot directly
 ![test](line-bot-heroku-assets/16.png)

+### Give access for Heroku to access your account

 16. Go back to Heroku.
 Go to "Settings" and go to "Config Vars".
 Fill the config vars with the following;